LeadShuriken/twitter-social-marker/README.md

 # VanilaJS Examples #

 ### HTML5 YouTube(Like) Player ###
----
-A small HTML5 YouTube(like) player using no frameworks (not even bootstrap).
+* A small HTML5 YouTube(like) player using no frameworks (not even bootstrap).
 Including a small bloggin system.
-This was made for a "*******" job aplication which I never got re-replied to.
-Shame on u *******.
+  This was made for a "x" job aplication which I never got re-replied to.
+Shame on u "x".

-Note to self: Never try to style range sliders again.
+* Note to self: Never try to style range sliders again.

 ### Node Editing System ###
----
-A funky node based, spline conected editing system.
+* A funky node based, spline conected editing system.
 Great under the hood canvas rendering.

 To use:
 1. Make a shape in the builder.